KathirVey/cf-compliance/docs/DeploymentOverview.md

 ## Blast Radius
 What could be affected by a deployment / failure?

-#### CRITICAL - CXSupport Portal will be unable to perform any action
+#### Unable to view associated drivers for vehicles, no driver updates in search
-In the event this service fails, the user will be _unable to perform any actions_ other than logging into the site.
-All data requests and commands will fail.
-This will not affect system consistency, and once the service returns to health the system will perform normally.
+In the event this service fails, the user will be unable to view associated drivers for a vehicle.
+Search updates for driver events will also be missed.

 ## Deployment Failure Troubleshooting
 Known possible issues on deployment and how to resolve them.